nstack-io/docs/docs/Features.md

 	![iOS version control](../images/FeatureOverview/iOS/iOS_version_control.png)

-* 'Force" - The user will be prompted with the update dialog on app open, Which they **cannot close**.
+* "Force" - The user will be prompted with the update dialog on app open, Which they **cannot close**.
 They are forced to update the app.
 	* When selecting "Yes" the **App store** updates screen will be opened.

 	![iOS version control force](../images/FeatureOverview/iOS/iOS_version_control_force.png)